Chia-Network/chiapos/documents/proof_of_space.md

 ## Introduction

-In order to create a secure blockchain consensus algorithm using disk space, a Proof of Space is scheme is necessary.
+In order to create a secure blockchain consensus algorithm using disk space a Proof of Space is scheme is necessary.
-This document describes a practical contruction of Proofs of Space, based on [Beyond Hellman’s Time-Memory Trade-Offs with Applications to Proofs of Space](https://eprint.iacr.org/2017/893.pdf) [1].
+This document describes a practical construction of Proofs of Space based on [Beyond Hellman’s Time-Memory Trade-Offs with Applications to Proofs of Space](https://eprint.iacr.org/2017/893.pdf) [1].
-We use the techniques laid out in that paper, extend it from 2 to 7 tables, and tweak it to make it efficient and secure, for use in the Chia Blockchain.
+We use the techniques laid out in that paper, extend it from 2 to 7 tables, and tweak it to make it efficient and secure for use in the Chia Blockchain.
 The document is divided into three main sections: [What](#What-is-Proof-of-Space) (mathematical definition of a proof of space), [How](#How-do-we-implement-Proof-of-Space) (how to implement proof of space), and [Why](#Construction-Explanation-Why) (motivation and explanation of the construction) sections.
 The [Beyond Hellman](https://eprint.iacr.org/2017/893.pdf) paper can be read first for more mathematical background.